rsnyder/ifc-sav/examples/clusius-herbal/index.md

 # Explore *Rariorum Plantarum Historia* using ChatGPT

-This page allows ad hoc exploration of *Rariorum Plantarum Historia* using ChatGPT (using Chrome only).
-To analyze a page from the herbal, scroll to the page of interest and right-click on the page image and then select "Copy Image Address" to copy the image URL to the clipboard.
-Then, paste the URL into the "Enter Question" input box in the AI Chat tool and press enter.
+This page allows ad hoc exploration of *Rariorum Plantarum Historia* using ChatGPT.
+To analyze a page from the herbal, scroll to the page of interest in the book viewer and drag the image thumbnail (located in the top-left corner of the viewer) and drop the thumbnail to the Chat tool.
 ChatGPT will then return an initial analysis of the image contents.
 Further questions may then be asked about the page using the "Enter Question" input box.

-**Note that this only works with Chrome currently**  Other browsers do not support image URL copy from an IFrame.
-This will be addressed in a future version.

 ##
 `.columns`